Pharmacist treatment of UTIs – frequently asked questions

 My local pharmacy is not able to supply antibiotics for UTIs - why?

 Pharmacies can choose to provide this service.
-If they choose to provide the service, they must also meet requirements including completion of additional training, and providing appropriate private consultation area.
+If they choose to provide the service, they must also meet requirements including completion of additional training, and providing an appropriate private consultation area.
 Not all pharmacists will choose to provide advice or treatment.

 Pharmacists can charge a consultation fee for providing this service – this is at the discretion of the pharmacy.
+In many cases, having taken the time to discuss options with you, no medicine may be prescribed or issued.
+This is in line with current best practice for managing uncomplicated urinary tract infections.

 Check with your pharmacist about the cost of consultation and medicines before you agree to receive the service.